LenPayne/CSD2323-Assign4/README.md

 So navigate to: [https://blog.server.local/wp-admin](https://blog.server.local/wp-admin) and take a screenshot of the WordPress Dashboard with the green lock for HTTPS, and the Wordfence icon visible as installed.
-Submit the screenshot it to D2L.
+Submit the screenshot of it to D2L.

 ![Sample Screenshot](https://github.com/LenPayne/CSD2323-Assign4/raw/master/finished-screencap.png)